hollyouellette/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

+In completing this analysis, there were three mail challenges that were encountered:

+* **Aggregrated Category and Subcategory**
+  * The way that the data was presented in the orgininal dataset did not allow for analysis of subcategories within their parent categories.
+To solve for this, additional columns were added to the Kickstarter sheet using "Text to Columns" to separate the "Parent Category" from the "Subcategory".
+This enable use to
 Original data set did not include subcategories as it's own metric - isolated this in order to analyze the outcomes based on goals specifically within the subcategory of plays.

 Isolating the data required for this analysis from the orginial dataset.